MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 _new as of Microsoft Edge 128_

 This experiment makes the **Performance** tool capture newly added traces, to support enhanced traces v2.
-This feature is being implemented in upstream.
-This experiment doesn't affect the capabilities of downstream enhanced traces.
-The state of this checkbox doesn't impact a downstream user's experience.
+This feature is being implemented in the upstream Chromium project.
+This experiment doesn't affect the capabilities of Microsoft Edge to capture enhanced traces and doesn't impact DevTools user's experience.

 Status:
 * This checkbox is present in Microsoft Edge Canary 128.